Skip to Main Content

 To estimate how much you'll pay monthly on student loans, start by taking the following things into account:

-• Your school’s cost of attendance: Schools publish their estimated cost of attendance and you are allowed to borrow up to that amount using a combination of federal and private student loans.
+• Your school’s cost of attendance: Schools publish their estimated cost of attendance, and you are allowed to borrow up to that amount using a combination of federal and private student loans.
 See how much your school costs, subtract any savings, scholarships, or grants you'll receive, and the amount left over is the amount you'll borrow.
-The more loans you must take out, the more expensive repayment will be.
+The more loans you must take out, the more expensive the repayment will be.

-• Type of degree program: Some degrees take longer to earn than others, for example medical or law degrees.
+• Type of degree program: Some degrees take longer to earn than others, for example, medical or law degrees.
 Consider what degree you're trying to earn and the number of years you'll be in school so you can better estimate the total amount you'll need to borrow.

-• Your repayment terms: Finally, your repayment terms including interest rate and repayment timeline will affect how much you pay monthly.
+• Your repayment terms: Finally, your repayment terms, including interest rate and repayment timeline, will affect how much you pay monthly.
 The higher the rate and the longer the payoff time, the more expensive your monthly payment will be.

 Check Out: How To Take Out a Student Loan